 Welcome to Family and Consumer Sciences!

 Hi!
 My name is Jackie Fink.
-Now in my 10th year at CHS, I am the rookie in the Family and Consumer Sciences (FACS) department.
+Now in my 14th year at CHS, I am the rookie in the Family and Consumer Sciences (FACS) department.
 As a teacher in FACS, I am certified to teach all introductory, foods, clothing, child development, parenting, family living, living environments, and consumer education classes.
-I also recently finished a Masters program in reading and will be certified as a reading specialist for grades K-12.
-This fall I am teaching LIFE, Nutrition & Culinary Arts II, Adult Living, and Resource Management.
-Second semester I will be teaching Nutrition & Culinary Arts I & III, Parenting, Resource Management, and Reading.
+I have also completed a Masters program in reading.
+This fall I am teaching LIFE, Nutrition & Culinary Arts 2, Child Development, Adult Living, Resource Management, and RtI-Reading.
+This spring, I will be teaching Nutrition & Culinary Arts 1, Child Development, Parenting, Resource Management, Reading, and RTi-Reading.

-I hail from Gilman, Il. where I graduated from Gilman High School and currently live with my children, Clark & Eli.
-I also have an older son, Luke.
+I hail from Gilman, Il. where I graduated from Gilman High School and currently live with my son, Eli.
+I also have two older sons, Luke and Clark, who are in college.
 I am an '87 and '04/'12 grad of Northeast Missouri State University (now called Truman University) and Olivet Nazarene University respectively.
 I enjoy attending the theatre, dancing, cooking, reading, bowling, the outdoors, spending time on Pinterest, and cheering on my favorite team...... the Packers!

 Please read below for a synopsis of the courses I teach:

 LIFE is an introductory, prerequisite class to the FACS curriculum.
 The discussion-based class is designed to introduce students to the many facets of the department and to equip them to become conscientious, contributing members of their respective families, schools, and society as a whole.
-Most specifically, topics covered throughout the semester include relationship skills, families and children, consumer education, health and wellness, working in the kitchen, clothing, housing, and careers in each of these specific areas.
+Most specifically, topics covered throughout the semester include relationship skills, families and children, consumer education, health and wellness, working in the kitchen, and clothing, as well as freshman orientation/high school success.

 Everything you wanted to know about the economy and your role as the consumer!
 In this class, students learning experiences will emphasize the knowledge, skills, and understanding needed by individuals and their families in the role of the consumer.
 Credit, budgeting, comparison-shopping, and the use of financial resources are some of the topics covered.
 Throughout the course emphasis on the rights and responsibilities of consumers will also be discussed.
 This course meets the requirements for the consumer education portion for the School Code of Illinois Section 27-12:1